-To see your advisement report, from your UAccess Student Center, click on “My Academics”, and then on “View my advisement report”.
-When the report appears, choose “View report as PDF”.
-(Make sure pop-ups are enabled in your browser to view the report.)
+You can get your advisement report from your UAccess Student Center.
+Click here for specific instructions.
 If you have questions about your advisement report, make an appointment with your advisor, or with advisor Christina Beasley (through the “Schedule an appointment” link above).

 Additional specific information for current Theatre, Film & Television students is available on the CFA console, under “Forms, Documents, Downloads”.
 Information here includes the “Advising FAQ” document, advisement procedures for specific degree plans, registration dates and deadlines, and a variety of important departmental forms.